-Note: Free-range chicken, fish and eggs, beans, lentils, and nuts are also nutritious sources of BCAAs.
+Note: Free-range chicken, eggs, sustainable wild-caught fish, beans, lentils, and nuts are nutritious food sources of BCAAs.

-If you do choose soy, find one in isolate form and not genetically modified.
+If you do choose soy, find one in isolate form that’s not genetically modified.

 Rice protein is 100 percent plant-based and a good choice for vegetarians and vegans or for people who don’t consume dairy products.